10 best Amtrak trips on the East Coast

 Blue Ridge Mountains

 Most people use the Northeast Regional to travel between big cities on the East Coast, but trains also travel into Virginia’s Blue Ridge Mountains.
-Select Roanoke as your destination, which is in a mountain valley near many hiking trails and places to mountain bike and paddle.
-As a bonus, the Virginia Museum of Transportation is in town, which has many railroad exhibits.
+Select Roanoke as your destination, which is in a mountain valley near many hiking trails and a river greenway.
+As a bonus, you can also visit the Virginia Museum of Transportation, which has many railroad exhibits.

 Due to the train schedule, you’ll need to stay in Roanoke at least one night.
 Plan to stay two or more if you want to take a drive on the scenic Blue Ridge Parkway, visit local attractions or enjoy the many outdoor activities.
 You’ll also need to start this trip north of the mountain range, such as in Charlottesville, Alexandria, Washington D.C., Baltimore, Wilmington, Philadelphia or New York City.